ipld/ipld/EDITING.md

 as being able to read it from top to bottom.

 Be very careful not to have headings that are repeated; this makes linking to that heading impossible.
-(If you feel that repeated headings are still visually good formating, consider if a `"**bold text**: subject details"` approach fits.
+(If you feel that repeated headings are still visually good formatting, consider if a `"**bold text**: subject details"` approach fits.
 Because this doesn't try to produce links, it's not a problem to repeat the bold component.
 But, by the other side of the same coin, _it can't be linked to_; be mindful of the concession.)